Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

 The Clip-Recurrent Hub constitutes a core design of FlowLens.
-Given an arbitrary frame with a missing FoV, FlowLens can either exploit the global information accumulated in the temporal dimension with the help of Clip-Recurrent Hub, or extract fine-grained local information between adjacent frames by the Mix Focal Transformer, which is essentially different from previous VI-Trans methods~\cite{zeng2020learning,liu2021fuseformer,li2022towards} that only extract features from local windows and limited reference frames.
+Given an arbitrary frame with a missing FoV, FlowLens can either exploit the global information accumulated in the temporal dimension with the help of Clip-Recurrent Hub, or extract fine-grained local information between adjacent frames by the Mix Focal Transformer, which is essentially different from previous VI-Trans methods~\cite{li2022towards,liu2021fuseformer,zeng2020learning} that only extract features from local windows and limited reference frames.

-\textbf{3D-Decoupled Cross Attention.} An intuitive idea is to use vanilla multi-head self-attention (MSA)~\cite{dosovitskiy2020image} directly for cross attention implementation.
-However, recent study~\cite{park2022vision} on the nature of ViT suggest that the purely global receptive field of MSA may introduce unnecessary degrees of freedom and thus lack focus on locally relevant features.
-Therefore, we propose 3D-Decoupled Cross Attention (DDCA) to search from both local and non-local spatio-temporal neighborhoods.
-Specifically, DDCA first performs a vanilla attention along the time axis: where $Q_{t},K_{t},V_{t} \in \mathbb{R}^{(W_h \times W_w) \times T \times C_{e}}$ are respectively reshaped queries, keys and values.
+\textbf{3D-Decoupled Cross Attention.} An intuitive idea is to use vanilla multi-head self-attention (MSA)~\cite{dosovitskiy2020image} directly for the cross-attention implementation.
+However, a recent study~\cite{park2022vision} on the nature of ViT suggests that the purely global receptive field of MSA may introduce unnecessary degrees of freedom and thus lack focus on locally relevant features.
+Therefore, we propose 3D-Decoupled Cross Attention (DDCA) to search from both local and non-local spatiotemporal neighborhoods.
+Specifically, DDCA first performs vanilla attention along the time axis:

+where $Q_{t},K_{t},V_{t} \in \mathbb{R}^{(W_h \times W_w) \times T \times C_{e}}$ are respectively reshaped queries, keys and values.
 According to the computational cost of the transformer models, we consider that DDCA should be embedded into the Clip-Recurrent Hub in a lightweight way to avoid affecting the propagation ability of fine-grained local features from the current clip.

+Hence, we subsequently present the 2D-decoupled window-based attention with the strip pooling strategy to effectively achieve local-global interactions.
+The horizontal keys $K_{h}$ can be naturally formulated as:

+where $K_{h}^{l}$ denotes evenly partitioned non-overlapping horizontal strips, $\mathcal{P}_{h}$ denotes the horizontal strip pooling layer, and ${\rm Unfold}(\cdot)$ represents the unfold function along the strip.
+The horizontal values $V_{h}$ can be similarly derived.
+For horizontal attention, we have:

+The vertically decoupled attention is similar.
+Finally, the output of these three parallel dimensions will be gathered: